 Again, sticking with the steak theme and bringing in an outside hint of oaky Bourbon, this filet alongside potato leeks is sure to please most carnivores.
 The mushrooms help accent typical Bordeaux earth tones exceedingly well.
 Don’t be afraid to break off from this recipe and incorporate your own spices and sauces.

 Not huge on red meats?
 Try this Caramel Chicken recipe from Bonappetit as a food pairing.
 It’s savory, yet loaded with cloves, ginger and soy sauce.
 The saucy additions to this chicken recipe help accentuate many of the savory aspects of a Bordeaux red blend.

-Black & Blue fruit Merlot heavy Bordeaux red blends go wonderfully with anything barbecue.
+Merlot-dominant wines with black and blue fruit flavors go well with anything barbecue.
 Pulled-pork barbecue sandwiches are ideal for appetizers and lunches.

 Right Bank Bordeaux red blends are typically a little bit lighter in body.
-Therefor, it’s more than acceptable to utilize chicken as a food pairing base.
-I always prefer sticking with savory and sweet plates for Merlot dominant blends.
+Therefore, it’s totally acceptable to use chicken as a base.
+We always prefer sticking with savory and sweet plates for these kinds of blends.
 Barbecue chicken pizza with red onions and cilantro will give you the perfect pairing, guaranteed.

 Flank steak tends to be on the leaner side, so it makes for a great Right Bank Bordeaux food pairing since… well, Merlot dominant Bordeaux blends tend to be leaner themselves.
 Try this flank steak with red wine vinegar.